 Key Man Insurance Taxation

-It’s important to understand the tax treatment of key man insurance.
-If a business files a claim for key man insurance, the proceeds are generally not considered taxable income.
+When a business files a claim for key man insurance, the proceeds are generally not considered taxable income.
 This means the business will get the full face value of the policy without withholdings or a tax bill.
 In other words, a $1 million policy means the business will get $1 million to use for business operations and finding a replacement of the key man.

 Under the Pension Protection Act of 2006, businesses that own life insurance policies on employees of a business must do all of the following: